Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 	- use `put` to upload the file that you created: `put /root/meterpreter.asp `
 - before executing the malicious file we need to set up a listener/handler that will receive the reverse connection from target system and then send the stage which will give you a meterpreter session when executed
 	- start up metasploit framework console session: `service postgresql start && msfconsole`
-		-  `"service postgresql start"`: This command starts the PostgreSQL service.
-PostgreSQL is an open-source relational database management system.
-The "service" command is used to manage system services in many Linux distributions.
-In this case, it's starting the PostgreSQL service.
-			- PostgreSQL is one of the supported databases for Metasploit, and it can be used as a data store for various features and functionalities within the framework.
-By default, Metasploit uses an SQLite database, but using PostgreSQL can offer better performance and scalability, especially when dealing with larger datasets or multiple concurrent users.
-			- The command `"service postgresql start"` is used to start the PostgreSQL service if it is installed on the system.
-It ensures that the PostgreSQL service is up and running, allowing Metasploit to connect to and utilize a PostgreSQL database.
-		- ` "&&"`: This is the logical AND operator in shell scripting.
-It allows you to execute multiple commands sequentially, with the second command executing only if the first command succeeds (i.e., returns an exit status of 0).
-If the first command fails, the second command won't be executed.
-		- `"msfconsole"`: This command launches the Metasploit Framework console.
-Metasploit is a widely-used open-source penetration testing framework that provides various tools for exploiting vulnerabilities in computer systems.
-The "msfconsole" command starts the interactive command-line interface for the Metasploit Framework, where you can execute various commands and modules for penetration testing purposes.
-		- By combining these commands using "&&", the shell will start the PostgreSQL service and, if successful, proceed to launch the Metasploit Framework console.

 - Setting up handler/listener in metasploit by using metasploit module :
 	- `use multi/handler `